galvani/tech-talks/redis-techtalk.md

 ## Redis Data Types

-Great source for this document: https://redis.io/topics/data-types-intro

- * Binary-safe strings.
- * Lists
-  > collections of string elements sorted according to the order of insertion.
-They are basically linked lists.
- * Sets:
-  > collections of unique, unsorted string elements.
+### STRING
+	Strings, integers, or floating-point values.
+Binary-safe

+Operate on the whole string, parts, increment/ decrement the integers and floats

+### LIST
+    Linked list of strings

+Push or pop items from both ends, trim based on offsets, read individual or multiple items, find or remove items by value

+### SET
+    Unordered collection of unique strings

+Add, fetch, or remove individual items, check membership, intersect, union, difference, fetch random items

- * Sorted sets
+### Sorted sets
-  > similar to Sets but where every string element is associated to a floating number value, called score.
+    Similar to Sets but where every string element is associated to a floating number value, called score.

 The elements are always taken sorted by their score, so unlike Sets it is possible to retrieve a range of elements (for example you may ask: give me the top 10, or the bottom 10).

- * Hashes
-  > which are maps composed of fields associated with values.
-Both the field and the value are strings.
-This is very similar to Ruby or Python hashes.
+### HASH
+    Unordered hash table of keys to values

+Add, fetch, or remove individual items, fetch the whole hash

+### ZSET (sorted set)
+    Ordered mapping of string members to floating-point scores, ordered by score

+Add, fetch, or remove individual values, fetch items based on score ranges or member value

- * Bit arrays (or simply bitmaps)
+### Bit arrays (or simply bitmaps)

-  > it is possible, using special commands, to handle String values like an array of bits: you can set and clear individual bits, count all the bits set to 1, find the first set or unset bit, and so forth.
+It is possible, using special commands, to handle String values like an array of bits: you can set and clear individual bits, count all the bits set to 1, find the first set or unset bit, and so forth.

+Great source for this document: https://redis.io/topics/data-types-intro https://redislabs.com/ebook/part-1-getting-started/chapter-1-getting-to-know-redis/1-2-what-redis-data-structures-look-like/

 ### Lists